The University of Cumbria

 In the country

-In August 2007 we acquired University of Central Lancashire (UCLan) sites in Cumbria including its campus at Newton Rigg with its long history of agricultural training.
-Today it is the home of the National School of Forestry, the Centre for Wildlife Conservation and our outdoor studies courses - more outdoor students study with us than with any other higher education institution in Europe.
+In 2012 we launched our innovative Institute for Leadership and Sustainability (IFLAS) at our Ambleside campus.
+Major redevelopment work of the Ambleside campus started the following year, and in 2014 the Lake District campus officially became home to the National School of Forestry, the Centre for Wildlife Conservation and our outdoor studies courses - more outdoor students study with us than with any other higher education institution in Europe.

-Find out more about Cumbria Institute of the Arts, Charlotte Mason College, St Martin's College and Newton Rigg.
+Find out more about Cumbria Institute of the Arts, Charlotte Mason College, and St Martin's College.

 (Click on the image below to enlarge)